ArtashesMezhlumyan/Marketing-analysis/README.md

 Link to our MK Docks: https://petopet7.github.io/MK_Docs-1/

 ## Example Of Uage
-You can find example.ipynb and example.slides.html files in our github which shows how you can useour package.
+You can find "example.ipynb" and "example.slides.html" files in our github which shows how you can use our package.